Looking for holiday and winter centerpiece ideas for the dining table? Check out these budget-friendly design ideas using the same materials.

 Shop for Vintage Toolbox

-In addition to finding the right container for your taste and location, stocking up on greenery is a must!
+In addition to finding the right container for your taste and location, stocking up on faux winter greenery is a must!

 I prefer to use faux greens because they last for several months without having to fuss with it.